thewtex/thesis/introduction/background_and_significance.rst

 Raman spectroscopy is a method that measures the weak scattered signal from a laser light that shifts in frequency due to interactions with characteristic molecular vibrations and rotations [Hanlon2000]_.
 Spectra provide a chemical footprint of biochemical composition.
-Recent developments of optical fiber technology and small diameter probes with sufficient filtering capabilities allows real-time *in vivo* acquisition [Motz2006]_.
+Recent developments in optical fiber technology and small diameter probes with sufficient filtering capabilities enable real-time *in vivo* acquisition [Motz2006]_.
 The sensitivity and specificity rates for determining carotid and femoral plaque composition were found to be 79% and 85%, respectively [Motz2006]_.
 Near-infrared (NIR) spectroscopy is similar to Raman spectroscopy, but investigates the absorbance at wavelengths from 400 to 2400 nm [Lerakis2008]_.
-The defining characteristics of tissue components in these situations can be determined empirically by applying a histology-based training set on principle component analysis or other methods to components of the spectra [Moreno2002]_.
+The defining characteristics of tissue components in these situations can be determined empirically by applying a histology-based training set on principal component analysis or other methods to components of the spectra [Moreno2002]_.

 Finally, OCT elastography can generate strain images of vascular tissue [Chan2004]_.
 Unlike MRI strain imaging but similar to ultrasound strain imaging, discussed later, OCT elastography is essentially a deformable image registration problem [Chan2004,Kirkpatrick2006,Karimi2008]_.
-Again, a clear advantage of OCT is the resolution for profiling these small inhomogenous tissues.
-In fact, the precision of OCT is so high, that deformation in the skin due to pressure waves in the audible range has been imaged [Adie2009]_.
+Again, a clear advantage of OCT is the resolution for profiling these small inhomogeneous tissues.
+In fact, the precision of OCT is so high that deformation in the skin due to pressure waves in the audible range has been imaged [Adie2009]_.
 While resolution is more ideal than other modalities, depth of penetration may limit application to coronary plaques and preclude carotid plaques.
 On the other